GravityPDF/gravity-pdf-documentation/docs/v6/templates/leo.md

 ## Recommended Font

 *Leo* comes bundled with *Montserrat*, an open source Google web font (SIL Open Font License Version 1.1). *Montserrat* is an ode to the old posters and signs in the traditional Montserrat neighbourhood of Buenos Aires and works great at 10pt with *Leo*.
-Set the PDF font [in the Appearance tab](../users/setup-pdf.md#appearance-tab).
+Set the PDF font [in the Appearancesection](../users/setup-pdf.md#appearance-tab).

 ## Viewing PDF

 Once you've saved your new PDF, you can [view it from the Gravity Forms Entries List page](../users/viewing-pdfs.md).
-Just remember to fill out and submit your form if the entry list is empty.